-Eggs can actually somewhat compensate for this, and upon fertilization, have their own processes to repair errors in sperm DNA.
-But if the damage is too extensive—or if the egg is less able to perform this repair, possibly due to age—the damage can endure to the embryo stage.
+Eggs can actually somewhat compensate for this.
+Upon fertilization, eggs have their own processes to repair errors in sperm DNA.
+But if the damage is too extensive (or if the egg is less able to perform this repair, possibly due to age) the damage can endure to the embryo stage.

 The term “DNA fragmentation index,” or DFI, refers to the percentage of sperm in a particular semen sample with fragmented DNA.
-A higher DFI means that a larger percentage of a man’s sperm contains genetic damage.
+A higher DNA fragmentation index means that a larger percentage of a person's sperm contains genetic damage.

-While experts disagree on specific cut-off values, generally speaking, a DFI over 30–50% is considered high, and may impact fertility.
-In some cases, subfertility may be experienced even among those with a DFI of 15–30%, especially if other abnormal semen parameters are present (such as low sperm count or poor motility or morphology), or the female partner is older.
+While experts disagree on specific cut-off values, generally speaking, a DNA fragmentation index over 30–50% is considered high, and may impact fertility.
+In some cases, subfertility may be experienced even among those with a DNA fragmentation index of 15–30%, especially if other abnormal semen parameters are present (such as low sperm count or poor motility or morphology), or the female partner is older.

 Research demonstrates that men who have high levels of sperm DNA fragmentation are also more likely to have other abnormal semen parameters, such as poor sperm motility or morphology.
 In one 2002 study of 88 infertile men, researchers found that the average level of DNA damage was significantly higher among those with other abnormal semen parameters.

 That same year, another study of over a thousand infertile men with isolated sperm defects (meaning just poor motility, poor morphology, or low sperm count, and not a combination of the above) found that levels of sperm DNA fragmentation were significantly higher among men with poor sperm motility.
-Approximately 31% of those men had high sperm DNA fragmentation, defined in this study as over 30% DFI.
+Approximately 31% of those men had high sperm DNA fragmentation, defined in this study as over 30% DNA fragmentation index.